HughP/dnj-corpus/README.md

 1. Correct minus signs

+I made some mistakes and I should use perl

  `sed 's/[_ –]/-/g' mass-text.txt > spell-corrected-mass-text.txt`
  +
   or consider moving all of them to U+02D7 which is modifier letter minus.